 Scoring the Challenge

-The Strep It Up June challenge is split into five levels for which you can score your progress; you don’t need to keep to one level, You can mix & match and go up or down a level.
+The 28 Day Step Challenge is split into five levels for which you can score your progress; you don’t need to keep to one level, You can mix & match and go up or down a level.
 Each level has a score associated with it, use the free-scoring sheet available for download below to track your progress and tally your total score for the month.
 You will score yourself either 1,2 or 3 points depending on which level you achieve, that’s a maximum of ‘5’ per day, minimum of ‘1’ unless you skip a day in which case it would be ‘0’.

 Download, print off and keep the guide handy, pin it to your fridge and check your step target for the day.